Ever wonder who has the coolest job in the world? Dawn Shaikh, PhD — who works for Google in Mountain View, Ca. — could lay a claim to that title.

 “Meetings are so much fun when you’re on a bike with six other people,” says Shaikh.

-At the office, Shaikh is intent on keeping her team members focused on developing tools and feature that are dictated by research studies, not necessarily by what her engineers think is “cool.”
+At the office, Shaikh is intent on keeping her team members focused on developing tools and features that are dictated by research studies, not necessarily by what her engineers think is “cool.”

 “The engineers here can build anything,” says Shaikh.
 “Sometimes they want to build something incredible, just because they can.
 But we don’t always need all the bells and whistles.”
 Although a helmet every now and then might help.
 Beyond the multicultural nature of her work, Shaikh also runs studies for Google’s Web fonts team, developing new typefaces, sprucing up digital content, and briefing designers on the overall look and readability of current and new fonts.